felipemantilla-gorillalogic/mo-docs/readme.md

 ## Usage

 1. Create or update a pull request in your repository.
-2. Add the label specified in your workflow file (default is 'update-docs') to the pull request.
+2. Add the label specified in your workflow file (default is 'mo-docs') to the pull request.
 3. The action will automatically run, adding or updating documentation comments in the changed files.
 4. After processing, the action will remove the trigger label.